ipetkov/crane/docs/API.md

   - Default value: the install phase will run `preInstall` hooks, look for a cargo build log and install all binary targets listed there, and run `postInstall` hooks
+* `doNotRemoveReferencesToVendorDir`: controls whether references to vendored sources will be stripped from any installed binaries.
+This avoids forcing consumers to download all project sources if, for example, debug/panic info refers to those paths.
+By default references to the vendored sources _will be removed_ but setting this environment variable to any value will leave the results unaltered.
+  - Default value: `""`

 #### Native build dependencies and included hooks
 The following hooks are automatically added as native build inputs: